Aronnax9000/Vega816/README.md

 The extra straight wired connectors are included for ease of stacking the boards, both on the CPU end, and on the DMA end, in a multiplexed configuration, to implement shared memory multiprocessing.

 The circuit uses a 74AHCT245 octal bus transceiver for bi-directional communication for the 8 data lines, and seven 74HC541 octal buffers for the remaining signals provided by Adrien's W65C816 breakout board, including VPA and VDA.
 One of the buffers is allocated to CPU inputs (NMIB, IRQB, ABORTB, RDY_IN, etc), buffering signals from the DMA end.
-The others buffer lines from the CPU end onto the DMA end.
+The remaining 74HC541s buffer lines from the CPU end onto the DMA end.

+The bus transceiver and buffers' output enable lines are tied together and provided as an input called DMAB, so that a single signal suffices to turn communication on and off.

+## DMA and Vector Pull Rewrite Control Shim

+If we assign each DMA channel its own address space, we can use address decoding in order to select which DMA channel is to be accessed by a particular CPU.
+In order to do that, we need to intercept the address lines from the CPU, pass decoding information to the DMA controller, and potentially rewrite the address being asserted by the CPU, before granting the CPU buffer access to the correct DMA channel.

+The W65C816's VPB (Vector Pull) line also allows rewriting of the address asserted by the CPU when it is pulling an interrupt vector.
+It is convenient to provide hardware to intercept and rewrite the vector pull address as part of the same adapter.

+Control of the communication is deferred to other hardware.
+Typically, one of the address lines will be used

-### DMA Controller
+## DMA Controller

+The DMA Controller is intended to control the multiplexing of one or two CPUs (called CPU A and CPU B) onto one or two communication channels (called DMA 0 and DMA 1).

+At powerup, the DMA0B output is low,

+The DMA controller monitors the VA (Valid Address) from one or two CPUs, as well as an additional input, DMA_REQB.
+If one CPU asserts DMA_REQB, the controller checks the VA line from the opposite CPU.
+If it is not active, the controller asserts DMA

 ### Vector Pull address rewriting
 The W65C816 datasheet gives this table of interrupt vectors which lie between $00FFE4 and $00FFFC